aravint-annamalai/electronics-club-minitask3/Project2.md

 As said in the tutorial link above, the MPU 6050 sensor is comparatively cheaper than its alternatives, so the budget constraint is met.
 Also, it performs better, so it is a win-win situation in terms of budget optimization and performance enhancement.

+## Microcontroller:
+Arduino UNO or Arduino MEGA as we use quite a lot of sensors and thus, we require a lot of pins.
+If there is sufficient budget, we can very well use Arduino MEGA.

+[This discussion](https://forum.arduino.cc/index.php?topic=545257.0) gives us a method to connect multiple IMU sensors (in particular, MPU6050, which is what we plan to use).
+The funda here is that we use a different address to the IMU sensor which we are currently interested in.

+## Wiring guidelines: